China investigates top work safety regulator after Tianjin blasts

 | TIANJIN, China

-TIANJIN, China China said on Tuesday it is investigating the head of its work safety regulator who for years allowed companies to operate without a license for dangerous chemicals, days after blasts in a port warehouse storing such material killed 114 people.
+TIANJIN, China Authorities are investigating the head of China's work safety regulator, the Communist Party's anti-graft watchdog said on Tuesday, a week after huge blasts in a warehouse storing hazardous chemicals killed 114 people in Tianjin.

+State media said the company that operated the warehouse was not licensed to handle hazardous chemicals until two months before the explosions.
+Protesters have demanded compensation and mourners held memorials for victims earlier on Tuesday.

+The explosions late last Wednesday in Tianjin, the world's 10th-busiest port in China's industrial northeast, forced the evacuation of thousands of people after toxic chemicals were detected in the air.

 Yang Dongliang, head of the State Administration of Work Safety, is "currently undergoing investigation" for suspected violations of party discipline and the law, China's anti-graft watchdog said in a statement on its website.